 For a while last year, it seemed that yields on U.S. Treasuries were on an upward path as trade tensions with China eased and recession fears calmed.
-But all that has changed as fears over the outbreak of the Wuhan virus in China have combined with moderated corporate earnings and continued delays over the Boeing 737 Max to suppress those yields.
+But all that has changed as fears over the outbreak of the coronavirus in China have combined with moderated corporate earnings and continued delays over the Boeing 737 Max to suppress those yields.

-On January 21, when the first confirmed case of the Wuhan coronavirus was reported in the United States, the yield on the 10-year Treasury began a steady march down toward lows not seen since early December 2019.
+On January 21, when the first confirmed case of the coronavirus was reported in the United States, the yield on the 10-year Treasury began a steady march down toward lows not seen since early December 2019.

 The World Health Organization has confirmed more than 900 cases globally, including the two in the United States, and 26 deaths — all within the Hubei Province of China.